Andrew L. Ross, Ph.D., LCSW-C

 Frank J. Kros, MSW, JD

 Frank Kros, M.S.W., J.D., is a career child advocate, who has served as a childcare worker, child abuse investigator, children's home administrator, consultant, college professor, attorney, writer and speaker.
-He currently serves as president of The Upside Down Organization and executive vice president of The Children's Guild, and is the cofounder of The Upside Down Organization (UDO).
+He currently serves as Institute for Transformation Education President and Chief Operating Officer.

 He joined The Children's Guild as vice president of programs in 2000 and became executive vice president in 2002.
 Prior to moving to Baltimore, Kros opened San Pasqual Academy in California, an academy that combines housing and high school for foster youth.
 While directing the academy from 2001 to 2002, he consulted for The Children's Guild.
 Kros practiced law with Luce, Forward, Hamilton & Scripps, focusing his work on children's issues.
 Between 1985 and 1991, he worked for Children's Square USA in Iowa, where he served as vice president, director of residential services and therapeutic foster care, and youth life educator.
 Prior to serving as a child abuse service officer for the Douglas County Juvenile Court, Kros taught at Father Flanagan's Boys Home in Boys Town, Nebraska.